-Until the 11th – 12th century only mythical creatures, heroes, and the Olympian Gods inhabited Pelion, whose dense forests and inaccessible mountain slopes deterred human exploration.
+Until the 11th – 12th century only gods, heroes and mythical creatures lived on the mountain whose dense forests and inaccessible slopes deterred human exploration.
 These same elements, however, eventually attracted Christian hermits seeking the isolation found in the steep Pelion ravines.
 A number of monastic communities were soon created throughout Pelion, which later became known as the “Mountain of the Cells” comparable to Mount Athos and Meteora.

 In Agios Lavrentios specifically, a monastery was founded in the 11th century by Benedictine monks.
 During the 12th century it was passed to Orthodox Christians and restored by Saint Lavrentios, a monk who came to Pelion from the monastery of Great Lavra in Mount Athos.
 By the 14th century, a small supporting community began developing next to the monastery.
 The topography was ideal.
 Although it has a view to the sea, the village itself is not easily visible from the sea, providing safety from pirates that raided the seaside communities of the Pagasitikos Bay for centuries.
 Many other Pelion villages share these same topographic characteristics and were also created nearby monasteries.